vche/pysonrpc/README.md

 ```

 ### TODO:
-- method to get json instead of url
 - better way for parameters ? (add a list arg for a method only)
 - tests and coverage
 - github badges